top of page

 Managing attractants:

-1) Secure garbage in the garage or shed until the morning of collection.
+1) Use a bear-resistant bin, secure garbage in the garage or shed until the morning of collection.

 2) Protect livestock with an electric fence and shelter.